-SCSI ADD 20 generates the Send Other SCSI Command using the CDB generated by system block device driver 70 command is sent as SOS SCB 80 to SCSI adapter 40 to be executed.
+SCSI ADD 20 generates the Send Other SCSI Command 50 using the CDB generated by system block device driver 70 and placed in the adapter passthru command.
+This SCB command is sent as SOS SCB 80 to SCSI adapter 40 to be executed.
 SCSI adapter 40 processes SOS SCB 80 in a unique way to generate SYS I/O CDB 90.
-Rather than generating the CDB by processing the SCB, the generated to DASD 60 via SCSI bus 55 as CDB 90.
-Because of this unique feature of the Send Other SCSI Command, the SYS I/O CDB 90 containing an I/O request to the system partition passes through SCSI adapter 40 without being screened by the fencing protection mechanism.
-DASD 60 executes CDB 60 90 as any other CDB arriving from the SCSI bus.
+Rather than 55 generating the CDB by processing the SCB, the generated CDB is stripped from SOS SCB 80 and then issued directly to DASD 60 via SCSI bus 55 as CDB 90.
+Because of this unique feature of the Send Other SCSI Command, the SYS I/O CDB 90 containing an I/O request to the system partition 60 passes through SCSI adapter 40 without being screened by the fencing protection mechanism.
+DASD 60 executes CDB 90 as any other CDB arriving from the SCSI bus.
 Because the fence is enforced at SCSI adapter 40, DASD 60 is not aware that the I/O request is to a restricted partition.

-As can be seen from the above description, the present invention allows the data in the protected system partition to 65 be accessed while running OS/2.
+65 be accessed while running OS/2.
 Because the SCSI adapter passes the CDB to the SCSI device without disabling or dismantling the fencing function, the I/O is accomplished in the system partition without affecting the protection mechanism in any way.
 This means that other SCBs being processed, such as I/O SCB 30, are still subject to the fencing function and will not be affected by the CDB accessing the system partition.
 Applications like the System Information Tool currently preloaded with OS/2 2.00 will use this invention to access Adapter Definition Files to assist in the display of adapter configuration data.
 This invention also facilitates the development of remote Initial Microcode Load and flash updating.